 By making it harder to launch cyberattacks—and by making it more likely that we catch perpetrators—we can disincentivize cyberattacks.
 To achieve this, we need to improve warning capabilities; articulate roles for private, public, and international sectors; and develop effective ways of responding to state and non-state threats.

 A secure supply chain is essential to cybersecurity.
 All members of your supply chain must work together to put into place the resources and technology necessary to prevent cyberattacks from originating within the chain.

 The federal government is working to ensure that their privately operated data infrastructure remains protected.
 Your business can take the same approach, working with partners who store vital information to ensure that the information is as secure as possible.

-The demand for information security analysts is expected to increase by 18% from 2014 to 2024.† If you are interested in entering this expanding and important field, you should consider earning an online information technology degree.
-And online IT degree can give you the knowledge and skills you need to become a cybersecurity expert.
+The demand for information security analysts is expected to increase by 28% from 2016 to 2026.2 If you are interested in entering this expanding and important field, you should consider earning an online master’s in cybersecurity.
+And online MS in Cybersecurity can give you the knowledge and skills you need to become a cybersecurity expert.
 Plus, because you will be learning online, you can earn your degree without upending your current life.
-Through an online university, you can earn a BS in Information Technology, an MS in Cybersecurity and experience real-world case studies and hands-on exercises as part of a curriculum developed in collaboration with IBM.
+Through an online university like Walden, you can earn an MS in Cybersecurity and experience real-world case studies and hands-on exercises as part of a curriculum developed in collaboration with IBM.

 It’s vital that we protect our cyber infrastructure.
 The CNCI has already set a path for us to follow.
-An online IT degree can give you the opportunity to play an important role in our future cybersecurity.
+An online MS in Cybersecurity from Walden University can give you the opportunity to play an important role in our future cybersecurity.